Fortnite guide – tips and tricks for Season 7, how to play, how to improve, how to win

 You probably haven't heard of it...

-Fortnite, Epic Games’ free-to-play battle royale titan, hides a deceptively high skill ceiling beyond its veneer of seeming simplicity.
-Not only does this beast of a battle royale host a great many weapons, items, and locations with which you must familiarise yourself, but also a whole heap of interlocking mechanics such as health and shields, building and editing, escaping the Storm, piloting vehicles, and much more.
+Fortnite hides a deceptively high skill ceiling beyond its veneer of seeming simplicity.
+If you’re to get some kills and wins to your name, you’ll have to familiarise yourself not only with the game’s many weapons, items, and locations across its giant map, but also a whole heap of interlocking mechanics such as health and shields, building and editing, escaping the Storm, piloting vehicles, and much more.

 So we’ve put together the below Fortnite guides series, packed with all the most up-to-date information on how to get set up, how to build properly, weapon stats, best locations to drop, in-depth explanations of items and weekly challenges… All with the ultimate goal of equipping you with the knowledge to improve your game ten times over.